Philadelphia Brain Injury Attorney

 Chemical exposure and drug use can cause some injuries, but most brain injury cases result from traumatic brain injuries (TBI).
 These injuries are from any external force that impacts the brain and causes dysfunction.
 It may be a sudden shift in momentum or speed, a change in direction, being struck by an object or projectile, or an object penetrating the skull.

 Traumatic brain injuries range widely in severity and effects.
 The most commonly seen TBIs are concussions, in which something hits the body hard enough that the brain is forced against the inside of the skull.
-Gunshot wounds, violent shaking, direct blows to the head, force from a whiplash injury, and concussive blasts from explosions can cause concussions.
+Gunshot wounds, violent shaking, direct blows to the head, the force from a whiplash injury, and concussive blasts from explosions can cause concussions.
 These injuries are very common among athletes and soldiers who have seen active combat.

 A penetrating injury is any type of brain injury in which a foreign object breaks through the skull and damages the brain.
 This may be the result of shrapnel, a falling object, or an act of violence such as a knife or bullet wound.
 These injuries can cause contusions and/or bleeding in the brain.
 This is not an exhaustive list, and there are many types of brain injuries, which range widely in severity and lasting effects.